Integrations

 Configuration

-- Signing Secret - Used to verify that incoming requests originate from Slack
+• Signing Secret — verifies that slash-command requests actually originate from Slack.

 Jira Integration